czbiohub-sf/utilities/README.md

   -h, --help            show this help message and exit
 ```

-To run a script, you pass the path to a local copy along with any options and arguments. `aegea_launcher.py` will read that script and test the arguments you are passing (by calling a function named `get_parser` in the script) to make sure they are acceptable.
+To run a script, you pass the path to a local copy along with any options and arguments. `evros` will read that script and test the arguments you are passing (by calling a function named `get_parser` in the script) to make sure they are acceptable.

 If the script defines a function named `get_default_requirements` it will call that function to set instance requirements for your job, so you do not need to specify them.